enwumeh/ChatItUp/README.md

+## ChatItUp

 ## Overview

-**Chat It Up** is a live chat app with websockets.
+**Chat It Up** is a simple, live chat app with websockets.
 Utilizes Node, Express, and Socket.io, and vanilla Javascript on the front end.

 ### Libraries and Dependencies